metadatacenter/cedar-manual/docs/_sections/c2/1_first_steps.md

 ![](https://github.com/metadatacenter/cedar-manual/raw/master/docs/assets/imgs/creating-new-template-20191216.png){:width="80%" class="centered"}

-You can save your Template at any time and return to it later.
-You can open it (or any other Template for which you have access privileges) by double-clicking on its icon in the Desktop.
+You can [save and close your Template](https://metadatacenter.github.io/cedar-manual/sections/c2/4-saving-and-closing/) at any time and return to it later.
+You can open it for viewing or editing
+(or any other Template for which you have those access privileges) by double-clicking on its icon in the Desktop.

 ## **Useful Content Tips**